Featured image by Call Me Balthazar

 - This site has various contributors who have certain niches and their own views – bare in mind that their verdicts are their own.
 In addition, if you’re friendly with said writer and wish to submit music for review, you must clarify this.

-- Understand that while we have lots of contributors, the site is ran by myself along with help from editors who are either in further education or work full-time jobs – we can’t respond to everything.
+- Understand that while we have lots of contributors, the site is run mainly by myself (Liam) along with help from editors who are either in further education or work full-time – we can’t respond to everything.